james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/exceptions/index.md

 ## Try / Catch / Finally block is an Expression

-Like everything else in Scala, the try / catch / finally block is an EXPRESSION.
+Like everything else in Scala, the try / catch / finally block is an expression.
 What is the type of this expression?
-Ff we assign it to a val, we can see in the IDE that the type is **AnyVal**:
+If we assign it to a val, we can see in the IDE that the type is [AnyVal](https://www.scala-lang.org/api/current/scala/AnyVal.html):

 ```scala
 val potentialFail = try {